clbhundley/OSSM-Sauce/README.md

 - All positions are normalized to 0-10000 range
 - The ESP32 uses sensorless homing to detect motion limits via power consumption monitoring
-- The WebSocket connection supports both binary and text protocols, but all motion commands use binary
+- The WebSocket connection supports both binary and text protocols, but all motion commands currently use binary
 - Motion smoothing and acceleration limits are applied in the ESP32 firmware for safety